Meet the Camp Mowglis Team

 In addition to wearing various hats at Camp Mowglis through the decades — dorm counselor, Tripmaster, Yearling Program leader, Assistant Director — Tommy also brings years of outside experience to his current role of Associate Director.
 He holds a B.A. in Outdoor Education and Leadership from Sterling College, worked at The City Kids Wilderness Project in Wyoming, studied at the National Outdoor Leadership School, and worked as an environmental educator for the Don Lee Center in North Carolina.

 Tommy lives here at Mowglis year round.
 You can reach him at [email protected].

-Director of Alumni Relations & Development; Summer Assistant Director – James Hart
+Director of Alumni Relations; Summer Assistant Director – James Hart

 James comes from a long line of Mowglis men.
 His grandfather, father, and uncles were campers, Directors, and even sat on the Board of Trustees.
 Suffice it to say, Mowglis is in James’s blood.